Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 The relationship with your therapist offers important benefits:

-- The secure attachment with a therapist can help repair earlier relationship wounds
+- The secure attachment with a therapist can support emotional growth

-- Having a compassionate witness to your experiences can be healing in itself
+- Having a compassionate witness to your experiences can be valuable in itself

 - The therapist’s calm presence helps regulate your nervous system during processing